tighten/ziggy/README.md

 #### Re-generating the routes file when your app routes change

-Watch your app's route files, and whenever they're saved, re-run `php artisan ziggy:generate` automatically.
-The example is a Laravel Mix plugin but you could do it without Mix too.
+If you're exporting your Ziggy routes as a file by running `php artisan ziggy:generate`, you may want to watch your app's route files and re-run the command automatically whenever they're updated.
+The example below is a Laravel Mix plugin, but similar functionality could be achieved without Mix.
 Huge thanks to [Nuno Rodrigues](https://github.com/nacr) for [the idea and a sample implementation](https://github.com/tighten/ziggy/issues/321#issuecomment-689150082)!

 <details>
 <summary>Code example</summary>